puyopy/pypkg/README.md

 <br>
 <br>

+# Installation
+There is currently no easy way to install pypkg. -- you have to add it manually to your PATH environment variable, which I am not gonna bother with yet.
 ## Available commands:
     pypkg install scope/name - Creates a "Packages" folder if it doesn't already exist and installs the package onto it.

+    Example:
+    pypkg install roblox/roact

 ## Will not do:
     wally publish / pypkg publish